CaptainDapper/HollowKnight.RandoMapMod/README.md

 The Small ($) indicate shop locations that are currently out-of-logic.
 It's possible they are still reachable through sequence breaks.

 The Green ($) indicate shop locations that are currently in logic, as a reminder to the player that the shop may still have items for sale they may need.

+In addition, non-randomized Grub and Essence sources have pins to indicate whether or not they are currently accessible in logic.

 ## Dependencies